Identifying the Symptoms of a Rectal Fistula

 Another option involves the injection of fibrin glue into the fistula, with the hope that the channel will heal from the inside without requiring additional surgery.

 See the Experts at Tampa General Hospital

 If you believe you are experiencing the symptoms of a rectal fistula, the physicians at Tampa General Hospital’s Endoscopy Center can help diagnose the condition and formulate a rectal fistula treatment plan specifically for you.
 We have an expert team of gastroenterologists, physicians, nurses and even cancer specialists who are standing by to help guide your treatment and provide world-class care.
-Additionally, we are proud to have been named one of America’s Best Hospitals in Gastroenterology & GI Surgery by U.S. News & World Report in 2020-2021, where we earned the #24 spot.
-Additionally, we have been recognized as the highest-ranked hospital in Florida for the same specialty.
+Additionally, Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.